BrendahKiragu/flask-week-2-code-challenge/README.md

     ```

 ## Conclusion
 Thank you for exploring this API!
 We hope this guide has helped you set up and test the application smoothly.
-If you have any questions or encounter any issues, feel free to reach out [MyGithub](https://github.com/BrendahKiragu)or check the documentation for further assistance.
+If you have any questions or encounter any issues, feel free to reach out [MyGithub](https://github.com/BrendahKiragu) or check the documentation for further assistance.
 Happy coding!